-The matrilineal succession is usually mother to eldest daughter, but in special cases where it is not possible, a granddaughter, sister or cousin can ascend the throne.
+The matrilineal succession is usually mother to eldest daughter from the royal House of modjajdi, but in special cases where it is not possible, a granddaughter, sister or cousin can ascend the throne.
 According to tradition the female rulers used to marry their close male family members but the late Queen married her lover.
 This created some uproar from the royal council who felt he was not of royal blood but things seems to have changed since their daughter was recognised as heir.
 To date there have been 7 rain Queens since 1800.

 Rain Queen Maselekwane Modjadji I

 She was the first rain Queen of this dynasty.
 She reigned until her death in 1854 which was a ritual suicide by poisoning.

 She succeeded her mother and reigned from 1854 to 1894 when she committed ritual suicide.
 She was the first Queen to be seen by the white man since they lived in seclusion.
 She was forced to reveal herself to the south African colonial delegation to negotiate.
 To their surprise she was not a white woman ruling a black tribe as a legend has been told before.
 She did not have children of her own and thus was succeeded by her niece rain Queen Khesetoane.